The Expanse TV Series

 For instance, the opening scene of the pilot is the same as the prologue in the first book.
 It shows a young woman locked in a space ship storage locker.
 After she breaks out, both her name and the name of her ship are visible on her jump suit.
 If you don't notice that, you might miss the connections later in the episode.
 The story shifts to and from different locations, including Earth, the asteroid Ceres (which has been tunneled out and made habitable inside), and an ice hauling ship near Saturn, as well as one of its shuttles and another ship they explore.
 That's just in the pilot, other locations and characters were introduced later.
 You have to be aware of those shifts to follow the story properly.
 Subtle hints about character traits are dropped into conversations, ones that will resonate in later scenes.
 Patience is also necessary.
 The full implication of the first scenes in the pilot is not explained until the penultimate episode.

 I may have revealed too many details in some sections of my book review, but I want to avoid that here, at least for now.
 All you need to know of the basic premise is that Earth and Luna are controlled by United Nations Earth.
-Mars is independent, with its own military and fleet of ships, which is supposedly much more advanced than Earth's.
+Mars is independent, with its own military and fleet of ships, which is supposedly much more advanced than Earth's, although Earth still has them beat in number of ships and troops.
 Many asteroids, as well as moons of Jupiter and Saturn have been settled, the Belt primarly dealing with the mining of minerals, the other outposts being scientific research stations.
 Tensions between Earth, Mars, and the Belt have been growing for years, and the spark that will ignite war is about to be struck.
 Some of the impetus toward war is covert but deliberate, others are accidental and inadvertent.
 By the end of the fourth episode another faction was revealed, and while its agenda might be surmised, the full details are still a mystery.
 As dense as the narrative is, another strong element of the show is the believability of the world-building, the different cultures depicted.
 Earth and Mars represent the power elite, the Belters the oppressed workers just fighting for survival, a bit of respect, and a small share of the profits.
 The Belt consists of many nationalities and they have developed their own patois, "Belter Creole."
 That's only explained a couple of times in the show, for the most part you have to guess at the meaning through context, and it is the same in the books.
 I'm hoping for either subtitles or a bonus feature on the video release.

 The production design is impressive, equal to, if not better than anything I've seen in a space-based show before.
 On top of that, the depiction of space ship maneuvers and effects of gravity (or lack of it) are realistically depicted.
 The acting and writing also lived up to my expectations, and I am extremely optimistic for what lies ahead.
 A couple of the characters were not as I had pictured them, either in age or physical stature, but that's a minor thing, and my opinion of them changed over the course of the season.
 One major change is that Chrisjen Avasarala, a UNE executive, is a strong presence from the beginning even though she did not appear until the second book, but I understand their reasoning.
 First, we got the award-winning actress Shohreh Aghdashloo earlier in the show than if they had adhered closely to the first book, and without her side of the story there would not have been any scenes on Earth, only in the Belt and beyond.
-The cast list to the right is limited to those who have appeared in at least two episodes.
+The cast list in the Overview column to the right is limited to those who have appeared in at least two episodes.
 For a few, those two will be it (unless there are flashbacks), but I won't identify them to avoid spoilers.
 Space (and war) is a dangerous business, and lives will be lost.
 I applaud the production's attention to detail, and the cost that must have accrued, because we have already seen several ships, both physical sets and elaborate CGI, that will no longer be in the show.

 My reviews of the books, #1 Leviathan Wakes - #5 Nemesis Games.